smatechnologies/ibm-i-agent-docs/docs/events-utilities/captured-data-response-rules.md

 The response command line supports execution of LSAM Event commands, just like any other IBM i command.
 But Event commands have additional support.
 The function key <**F9**> can be used to select from a list of available Event commands and then to have their keyword fields automatically prompted.
 When an Event command is placed into the response command line, and only for Event commands, the LSAM programs will support embedded OpCon property (variable) tokens.

 The feature of including OpCon property tokens in an LSAM Event command is described in complete detail in the topic about Message Management.
 Look for references to the Event command line of the Message Management Parameter screen.
 In that topic there is a complete table of the specific OpCon property (variable) token values that can be supported directly by the LSAM itself, if a certain syntax is used.
 In general, any OpCon property token could be used because the LSAM passes along the Event command string with the OpCon property tokens in tact, signaling the OpCon server programs to translate the tokens into the values that are stored in the OpCon database.

+### Display Applications Where Used (DspAppWU)
+LSAJ50R1 - Work with Capture Applications : Where Used by App Type

+This special-purpose version of the LSAJ50R1 list display is adapted for use by the DSPAPPWU command, executed by option 5=DspAppWU when the R1 display format is initially launched from the LSAM menu.
+Details about the LSAJ50R1 list display are found [above](#work-with-data-capture-application-ids).

+#### Menu Pathways

+- Main Menu > Operator replay menu (#4) > Operator Replay Scripts (#2) > Script step list (Opt 1) > option 5=DspAppWU.

+- Main Menu > Operator replay menu (#4) > Work with Screen Capture Definitions (#5) > option 5=DspAppWU.

+- Main Menu > Message Management menu (#2) > Message Management Parameters (#1) > option 6=DspCptUse.

+- Main Menu > Message Management menu (#2) > Work with Message Data Capture Definitions (#10) > option 5=DspAppWU.

+#### Options

+- **9=View App ID user**: This option routes the display fromt the list of Agent automation master records to details about a specific master record, that is, to an Operator Replay Script Step or to a Message Management Parameters individual Sequence record.
+This option can result in showing the Agent master record where option 5=DspAppWU was executed, or it could show details about one or more other Agent master records that are linked to the same Capture Application ID.

 ## Display Captured Data Log